 The only downside to the A1 is the limited ventilation.
 It isn’t the breeziest of helmets out there.
 If you ride in a cooler climate or want a winter lid, the A1 would be ideal!
 The padding is removable, and hence you can give them a quick wash if you do get a bit sweaty.

 - No visor

 If you are looking for a cross country style helmet, consider the Oakley ARO3.
 It is different from the traditional trail helmet as it lacks a visor, and in doing so, becomes more aerodynamic.
-It has a little more rear coverage than a road helmet (so it protects the back of the head better in a crash) and is still very durable and strong to tackle tough crashes.
+It has a little more rear coverage than an aero helmet (so it protects the back of the head better in a crash) and is still very durable and strong to tackle tough crashes.

-Oakley is the only brand at the moment using the BOA retention system to tighten the helmet around the head (typically used tightening biking shoes or snowboard boots etc.).
+Oakley is the only brand at the moment using the BOA retention system to tighten the MTB helmet around the head (typically used tightening biking shoes or snowboard boots etc.).
 The system tightens effectively around the head evenly without causing pressure points on any part of the head.
 The fitting system sits just off the helmet’s shell, so there is a bit of flexibility in sizing.